pixelnest/presskit.html/README.md

 ### Company `data.xml`

+**This is recommended, but presskit.html is smart enough to detect the company `data.xml` automatically, if your file structure is correct.**

 Your main `data.xml` containing your company information should use a `<company></company>` root tag for your XML document.

 Before: